Explanation Of Non-Linear Material Effects ANSYS® Analyses

-Just as non-linear material effects, thermal strain effects are also adjustable engineering parameter in ANSYS solid analyses.
-Thermal strain is a very important engineering parameter to consider in such engineering problems.
+Just as non-linear material effects, thermal strain effects are also adjustable engineering parameters in ANSYS® solid analyses.
+The thermal strain is a very important engineering parameter to consider in such engineering problems.
 In here we explain;

-Thermal strain is the strain and stress situation on a body, because of the thermal expansion of parts.
-Consider that a part is attached to a body or fixtures, with the increment of temperature, part will expand and stresses will occur on bodies becuase of these fixed supports.
+The thermal strain is the strain and stress situation on a body, because of the thermal expansion of parts.
+Consider that a part is attached to a body or fixtures, with the increment of temperature, the part will expand and stresses will occur on bodies because of these fixed supports.
 Thermal strain has the formula;

-In here, ε is the thermal strain occurs on part. α is the thermal coefficient of part’s material that is defined on engineering data.
+Here, ε is the thermal strain that occurs on a part. α is the thermal coefficient of the part’s material that is defined on engineering data.
 T is the current or increased temperature and Tref is the stress-free temperature.

 This is very simple.

-Click on the model or geometry that you want to deactivate the thermal strain effects on it, from outline tree in ANSYS Mechanical, as shown in red box above.
-Then click on ‘Thermal Strain Effects’ beneath the ‘Material’ section as shown by red arrow above.
+Click on the model or geometry that you want to deactivate the thermal strain effects on it, from the outline tree in ANSYS® Mechanical, as shown in a red box above.
+Then click on ‘Thermal Strain Effects’ beneath the ‘Material’ section as shown by the red arrow above.

 Select ‘Yes’ or ‘No’ from this drop-down list.
-By default, thermal strain effects is adjusted as ‘Yes’.
+By default, thermal strain effects are adjusted as ‘Yes’.

 Your precious feedbacks are very important for us.